gnebbia/statistics_notes/introduction_to_statistics/2_exploring_data/exploring_data.md

 absolute frequencies but we can just take each cell and divide it by the last row values and obtain a relative percentage value

+We generally Use contingency tables and segmented bar plots or mosaic plots to assess the relationship between two categorical variables.

+35/290 ≈ 12% of Republicans, 146/341 ≈ 43% of Democrats, and 69/341 ≈ 20% of
+Independents think that teachers belonging to unions or bargaining associations helped the quality of public school education in the United States.
+Since there is considerable differences between these proportions, the results of the survey suggest a relationship between opinion on teachers belonging to unions or bargaining associations and political party affiliation.

 ### Bar Plot Variations

 There are some useful variations on the classical bar plot which are useful